Table of Contents

 Compound Interest vs. Simple Interest

-It’s important to distinguish between compound interest and simple interest.
-While compound interest grows exponentially by reinvesting earnings, simple interest is calculated only on the principal amount.
-Over time, compound interest results in much larger growth.
+Distinguishing between compound interest and simple interest is crucial because compound interest grows significantly by reinvested earnings, over time compared to interest that is calculated based on the principal amount.

 For example: